weiss/MongooseIM/doc/rest-api/Client-frontend.md

 ## Authentication

 The only possible authentication method for the time being is *Basic Authentication*.
-The *userid* part is user's *bare JID* and the password are the same as the ones used to register the user's account.
+The *userid* part is the user's *bare JID* and the password are the same as the ones used to register the user's account.

 ### Bare JID